Diazinon is an insecticide, a product used to kill or control bugs. Poisoning can occur if you swallow diazinon.

 Take the container with you to the hospital, if possible.

-Patients that continue to improve over the first 4 to 6 hours (after medical treatment) usually recover.
-Prolonged treatment often is needed to reverse the poisoning, including intensive care hospitalization and long-term therapy.
-Some toxicity may persist for weeks or months, or even longer.
+People who continue to improve over the first 4 to 6 hours after receiving medical treatment usually recover.
+Prolonged treatment often is needed to reverse the poisoning.
+This may include staying in the hospital intensive care unit and getting long-term therapy.
+Some effects of the poison may last for weeks or months, or even longer.